jpsimonroy/looksist/README.md

 lookup :name, using: :employee_id

 # will lookup "stars/#{employee_id}" from the store
-lookup :name, using: :employee_id, bucket_name="stars"
+lookup :name, using: :employee_id, bucket_name: "stars"

 # will lookup "stars/#{employee_id}" from the store
 # for an object with two attributes (name, location)